jonathaneunice/jonathans-python/README.md

 ## Debugging Tools

-*Libraries for debugging code.*

 * [show](https://pypi.python.org/pypi/show).
 My own design.
 Debug print statements done right.

 ## Documentation

-*Libraries for generating project documentation.*

 * [Sphinx](http://www.sphinx-doc.org/en/latest/) - Foundation Python Documentation generator.
 Both love and hate it.
 RST (ReStructured Text) is semantically more sophisticated than Markdown, but gratuitously different in numerous annoying ways.
 Markdown needs to be upgraded, and RST needs to be phased out in its favor.
 Until then, there's Sphinx and RST.
     * [awesome-sphinxdoc](https://github.com/yoloseem/awesome-sphinxdoc)